 Veterans Education Benefits

-Those receiving Veteran Education Benefits should review our Veterans Services website then contact Caitlin Hansen, the veterans benefits coordinator for law students at 503-768-7332 or email@example.com.
+Those receiving Veteran Education Benefits should review Lewis & Clark’s Veterans Services website and contact Caitlin Hansen, the veterans benefits coordinator at 503-768-7332 or email@example.com.

-State Bar Associations – several states have scholarships for residents of their state that can be applied to ANY school one attends (in or out of that state).
-Please check with individual state bars and ask about scholarship opportunities.
+State Bar Associations –Some states offer scholarships for residents that can be applied to any school, whether it is in state or out of state.
+Please ask individual state bars about scholarship opportunities and eligibility criteria.